-44 Work related violence:
+43 Work related violence:

-Studies have shown that School employees can be subject to incidents of violence from members of the public as well as colleagues.
-An incident will be violent if the victim perceives it to have been and can range from verbal insults and verbal abuse to threats and physical assault.
-Personal safety assessment measures are available to help reduce continued acts of a violent nature.
+School employees may be subject to incidents of violence from members of the public as well as other employees and pupils.
+The School will consider an incident to have been violent if the victim perceives it to have been.
+The criteria for violence can range from verbal insults and verbal abuse to threats and physical assault.
+Employees are not normally expected to work in a role where the risk of violence is significant, however if there is a potential risk, for example in a security role, control measures are put in place to reduce the risk to an acceptable level.

-45 Workplace health, safety & welfare:
+44 Workplace health, safety & welfare:

-Regulations outline the minimum standards that all workplaces must comply with to ensure the health, safety and welfare of employees.
-Schools are subject to additional Schools Premises Regulations that go further than the Regulations that affect other workplaces for certain issues, such as indoor temperature.
-Some parts of the Health, Safety and Welfare Regulations are also not applicable to school classrooms, such as the requirements for minimum working space.
-The majority of the Regulations do, however, apply, and are concerned with health issues such as having suitable and sufficient lighting, waste removal and adequate ventilation; safety issues such as prevention of falls from height, management of traffic in and around the premises, provision of adequate flooring and safety of doors and gates; welfare issues such as the provision of a rest area for pregnant women and nursing mothers, suitable facilities for changing clothing if required, provision of suitable drinking water and provision of suitable toilet facilities.
+Regulations outline the minimum standards that all workplaces must comply with to ensure the health, safety, and welfare of employees.
+Schools are subject to additional Schools Premises Regulations affecting, for example, indoor temperature, sufficient lighting, waste removal and adequate ventilation; safety issues such as prevention of falls from height, management of traffic in and around the premises, provision of adequate flooring and safety of doors and gates; welfare issues such as the provision of a rest area for pregnant women and nursing mothers, suitable facilities for changing clothing if required, provision of suitable drinking water and provision of suitable toilet facilities.
+Schools are however exempt from others, such as the requirements for minimum working space.

-Further guidance for some of the above can be found within the Health & Safety guidance area of the School's shared drive.
+Further guidance can be found within the School Policies and Procedures section in SharePoint.
 Where such guidance is given, these documents carry the same weight as policy.
-The Estates Team use a compliance register to ensure regular tests are performed across the School site and that these tests are recorded.
-The register identifies who is responsible for carrying out the test, the frequency of each test and the dates of the last test and the due date for the next test.
+The Estates Team use a compliance register to record the regular tests that are performed across the School site.
+The register identifies who is responsible for carrying out the test, the frequency of each test, the dates of the last test and the due date for the next test.

 Policy reviewed by: Ashley Moss (H&S Officer)

-Last policy review date: November 2023 Next policy review date: November 2024
+Last policy review date: November 2024

+Next policy review date: November 2025